blechschmidt/tlsdump/README.md

 engineer them.

 ## Limitations
-A target program can easily evade this approach by obfuscating the keys stored in memory.
+* A target program can easily evade this approach by obfuscating the keys stored in memory.
 A simple XOR would suffice.
+* The current implementation does not support processes that perform fork operations.